lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 > There's more than one open.

-Better research also means more diverse and inclusive research and research environment.
-Also, there are many useful ways to be open : open to the public, open within a group, open to your future self).
+Better research also means more diverse and inclusive research and a inclusive research environment.
+And, there are many useful ways and levels to be open.

 > You want to do more.
 Yes please!